Update January 2022

 We are reviewing how we can best continue this work in collaboration with our board, partners and youth serving organizations, youth with care experience, and allies.
 If you have any questions, please email us at email@example.com.

 Children and youth enter foster care at any given age, but in British Columbia all youth in the system must ‘age out’ at 19.

-- 57% of homeless youth in some BC communities from care
+- 57% of homeless youth in some BC communities have experience in care

-- Approximately 1000 youth age out every year
+- Approximately 1000 youth age out of care in BC every year

 Youth hit a cliff at 19.
-Let’s change that.
+Fostering Change wants to change that.

 Opportunities in Transition, Fostering Change

 Supporting youth ‘aging out’ of care in British Columbia: Recommendations for change and extended support, First Call and youth policy leaders

 B.C. foster kids benefit from Vancouver Foundation’s foresight, Georgia Straight

 Child Welfare and Youth Homelessness in Canada: A Proposal for Action, The Homeless Hub